-June 12-13, 2021 - The 145th Annual Westminster Kennel Club Dog Show is scheduled to take place outdoors at Lyndhurst in Tarrytown, New York.
+June 18-22, 2022 - The 146th Annual Westminster Kennel Club Dog Show takes place at the Lyndhurst Estate in Tarrytown, New York.
 A bloodhound named Trumpet wins Best in Show.

 The show is “benched,” meaning the dogs must be on public display to ticket holders throughout the competition.